-A Single dashboard to view, manage & access all the generated data will always not appreciable as the IoT applications deals with n number of data sets & parameters / KPIs.
+A single dashboard to view, manage & access all the generated data will not always be appreciable as the IoT applications deals with ‘n’ number of data sets & parameters / KPIs.
 So it is fair to provide the support of creating multiple dashboards for the IoT application.
 That’s why in the new version of MQTT Broker, we allow users to create & customize multiple dashboards exactly the way they want them.

 Text widget – More often used to display a string of text.